Skip to content

 The name for God (YHWH in Hebrew letters, read from right to left) in stained glass. (source)

-But in Christianity this understanding changed, and people started speaking the word again. ”Yehovah” is one of the ways you might pronounce the word if you were a Latin speaker, and over time the Y eventually became a J – which is why English speakers sometimes say it as “Jehovah”.
+But in Christianity this understanding changed, and people started speaking the word again.
+“Yehovah” is one of the ways you might pronounce the word if you were a Latin speaker, and over time the Y eventually became a J, which is why English speakers sometimes say it as “Jehovah.”

 But what does the name mean?
-The name Yahweh was the name that God told Moses in the famous “Burning Bush” passage in Exodus.
-In this story, Moses encountered the voice of God speaking out of a flaming bush that burned but was not consumed.
+Yahweh was the name that God told Moses in the famous “Burning Bush” passage in Exodus.
+In that story, Moses encountered the voice of God speaking out of a flaming bush that burned but was not consumed.
 God told Moses to lead the Israelites out of Egyptian captivity, and Moses responded with a simple question that prompted a powerful answer:

-“Moses said to God, “Suppose I go to the Israelites and say to them, ‘The God of your fathers has sent me to you,’ and they ask me, ‘What is his name?’
+Moses said to God, “Suppose I go to the Israelites and say to them, ‘The God of your fathers has sent me to you,’ and they ask me, ‘What is his name?’
 Then what shall I tell them?”

-“God said to Moses, “I AM WHO I AM.
-This is what you are to say to the Israelites: ‘I AM has sent me to you’
+God said to Moses, “I AM WHO I AM.
+This is what you are to say to the Israelites: ‘I AM has sent me to you.’”
+(Exodus 3:13-14)

-“I am who I am” or simply “I am” is how “Yahweh” is often translated into English.
+“I am who I am” or simply “I am” is how Yahweh is often translated into English.
 But what’s the significance?
-It wasn’t that he was telling Moses something that was true about himself.
+It wasn’t that God was telling Moses something that was true about himself.
 Anyone can say the sentence “I am” about him or herself and it would be true.
 What’s significant about this passage is that God was saying his name.
-God’s name is “I am” – what this means is that to exist is God’s nature.
+God’s name is “I am”: to exist is God’s nature.
 Existing is what he does.

 The historical context of Jehovah Tsidkenu

 But, of course, you can’t only look at the words, you also want to look at the historical and Biblical context.
-There are only two uses of this word in the Bible, both in the prophecies of Jeremiah:
+There are only two uses of this name in the Bible, both in the prophecies of Jeremiah:

-“‘In those days and at that time I will cause to grow up to David a Branch of righteousness; He shall execute judgment and righteousness in the earth.
+‘In those days and at that time I will cause to grow up to David a Branch of righteousness; He shall execute judgment and righteousness in the earth.
 In those days Judah shall be saved, and Jerusalem will dwell safely.
-And this is the name by which she will be called: THE LORD OUR RIGHTEOUSNESS’”
+And this is the name by which she will be called: THE LORD OUR RIGHTEOUSNESS’ (Jeremiah 33:15-16)

 Jesus is the fulfillment of the prophecies

 The Jews at the time were looking for an earthly Messiah, some sort of a king to save them from Roman oppression.
-Israel had been through a variety of such tribulations: they had been enslaved to the Egyptians, conquered by the Babylonians, governed first by the Persians and then by the Greeks, and finally conquered by the Romans.
-By the time of Christ, there were many movements pushing for an overthrow of their latest oppressors, and they looked towards the messiah as prophesied in their scriptures to come and deliver them from their worldly oppressors.
+Israel had been through a variety of such tribulations: they had been enslaved to the Egyptians, conquered by the Babylonians, governed by the Persians and then by the Greeks, and finally conquered by the Romans.
+By the time of Christ, there were many movements pushing for an overthrow of their latest oppressors, and they looked towards the messiah prophesied in their scriptures to come and deliver them from their worldly oppressors.

 Christ setting free the captives of death, 15th century painting